 How fast is scaleXT?
 Typically you will get a high-quality Candidate Data MAP™ within 24 Hours and a shortlist Interested CV’s to your INBOX™ or ATS within days, rather than weeks or months.

 What type of roles work best?
-The roles that make the biggest impact for business owners, private equity firms and technology leaders are: Chief Information Officer, Interim CIO, Chief Technology Officer, Interim CTO, Chief Operating Officer, Chief Transformation Officer, Chief Digital Officer, Chief Data Officer, Chief Security Officer and then building out the organisation chart for business owners, private equity firms and technology leaders across developers, architects, product, design, data science, data engineering, data analytics, BI, programme management, project management hires, amongst others.
+The roles that make the biggest impact for business owners, private equity firms and technology leaders are: Chief Information Officer, Chief Technology Officer, Chief Technology & Product Officer, Chief Operating Officer, Chief Transformation Officer, Chief Digital Officer, Chief Operating Officer, Chief Commercial Officer, Chief Revenue Officer and then building out the organisation chart for business owners, private equity firms and technology leaders across data leadership, architects, developers, data engineering, data science, data analytics, AI, Machine Learning, NLP hires – amongst others.

 How do you get Interested CV’s to your INBOX™ or ATS within days, rather than weeks or months?
 We use a proprietary algorithm called Enigma that processes Natural Language using Deep Learning Neural Networks – which has processed millions of candidate profiles in millions of real world job scenarios – that it is able to replicate the way that the human brain works to improve decision making at a scale previously not possible.
 Once the matching engine identifies precise matches our platform has personalised interactions with the right candidate through the right channel at the right time.
 From here our dedicated team of humans at the helm at scaleXT take it from there to increase the precision matching even further still!